WeatherFX/enggineering-interviews/README.md

 We created an EC2 image with pig, python, and java (using [Mortar](https://www.mortardata.com/products/mortar-free)).
 Here's how you can launch an EC2 instance:

 - login to https://console.aws.amazon.com/ec2 and proceed to "Launch Instance"
-- click on "Community AMIs" and search for "nbs"
+- click on "Community AMIs" and search for "nbs" (or "nbs-challenge" if there are many results)
-- select the nbs-recruiting - ami-3e72ee56
+- select the nbs-challenge - ami-2a66fa42
 - select the "m3.medium" instance size and follow the steps to launch the instance

 Note: m3.medium costs $0.07/hr ($1.68/day).
 NBS will send you a $5 amazon gift card to cover the cost.